-After we went back to the city centre, we changed and headed to a dinner at The Bennelong Restaurant at The Opera House.
+After we went back to the city centre, we changed and headed to dinner at The Bennelong Restaurant at The Opera House.
 Bennelong Restaurant offers lunch, pre/post theatre, supper and dinner menus.
-We had the pre theatre menu as there was no availability for dinner time but the food we had was AMAZING!
+We had the pre-theatre menu as there was no availability for dinner time but the food we had was AMAZING!
 I probably had the most delicious food I’ve ever had in my life!
-So here is our favourites for the 3 course pre theatre menu:
+So here are our favourites for the 3-course pre-theatre menu:

 Entree: Grilled Tasmanian Octopus